DavidNeurieder/FerriSync/README.md

 - **Authentication** — trust on first use: certificates are generated locally, fingerprints pinned at pairing; unknown peers require operator consent
 - **Transport** — TLS 1.3 over TCP (default port 9847)
-- **Integrity** — BLAKE3 hashes decide what transfers and resolve conflicts
+- **Integrity & comparison** — BLAKE3 hashes detect content differences;
-- **Synchronization** — disk-index based comparison; missing files always pull;
+  conflicts currently use newer-mtime-wins with hash-based tie-breaking, preserving the overwritten side as `.bak`
-  divergent files transfer exactly once (newer mtime wins, hash breaks ties), the overwritten side is preserved as `.bak`
+- **Synchronization** — disk-index based comparison; missing files always pull, divergent files transfer exactly once

 ---

-## Why another sync tool?
+## Security model

-There are already excellent tools, including [Syncthing](https://syncthing.net/).
-FerriSync is not re-implementing them — it explores a different approach to the synchronization experience:
+FerriSync is designed to protect transfers from network eavesdropping and unauthorized peers: TLS 1.3 on every connection, TOFU certificate pinning at pairing, and explicit operator consent for unknown devices.

-- **LAN-first operation** — designed around the local network, not the internet
+It currently **assumes the local device and operating system are trusted**.
-- **Simple discovery and pairing** — discover, tap, confirm
+In particular, FerriSync does not yet protect against:

-- **A reusable core** — `ferrisync-core` behind CLI, TUI, and mobile clients
+- a paired device that is itself compromised
-- **Developer-friendly architecture** — small crates, black-box test scripts
+- malicious file *content* received from a trusted peer (no malware scanning)

-Honest shortcomings today: no packaged releases, no NAT traversal / remote sync, single-platform mobile client, evolving UX.
+- other software running on the same machine reading synced data

 ---